 The method of depreciation basically should be in line with usual business practices.
-However, the tax authorities in Switzerland have published the rate of depreciation that is usually acceptable and therefore treated as business-related expense.
+However, the tax authorities in

+Switzerland have published the rate of depreciation that is usually acceptable and therefore treated as business-related expense.
 Some cantons provide the possibility to account a one-off depreciation under certain conditions (depends on different cantonal practices).

-Note on Tax Proposal 17
+Note on Tax Reform and AHV Financing (TRAF; former Tax Proposal 17)